Elder of Ziyon: Blog name

 According to the blog's FAQ, the blog's name is an ironic reference to the antisemitic hoax The Protocols of the Elders of Zion, which claims Jews control the world.
 The blog's writer, known as "Elder", explains that the name of the blog "is meant to be ironic, of course.
-Now it makes it a little harder for me to be taken seriously by the media at large - on one occasion, The Jerusalem Post edited out a reference to me because it sounded too weird (the reporter told me that.)"
+Now it makes it a little harder for me to be taken seriously by the media at large - on one occasion, The Jerusalem Post edited out a reference to me because it sounded too weird (the reporter told me that)."

 Reputation

 According to The Jewish Journal of Greater Los Angeles the blog "serves as a watchdog against anti-Zionism."

 The American Zionist Movement has described Elder as "perhaps the most quoted blogger in the area of Middle East politics".
-The blog has a high rank on Technorati.
+The blog had a high rank on Technorati.

 On September 13, 2013 The Jerusalem Report published the article Battle of the Bloggers, which called Elder of Ziyon "perhaps the most influential" pro-Israel blog.